 Delegation of tasks, conflicting objectives and asymmetric information are basic ingredients of the theoretical principal and agent relationship.
 The presence of these elements in the relationship between currency area authorities and member countries was identified in the economic literature earlier, but became much more visible after the global financial crisis.
-The last few years' troubled experience in the functioning of the EMU suggests that when analyzing the design of currency areas we might benefit from the principalagent approach.
-To answer the question on how to design EMU institutions in order to provide good incentives for the Member States we need to identify rationale and characteristics of the principal-agent theory behind the EMU's case.
-The starting point will be to define conflicting objectives, i.e.
+Even though EMU authorities are directly or indirectly elected by national governments and to some extent dependent on them, the literature sees the problem of delegation working primarily oneway.
+The troubled experience of last few years with the functioning of the EMU suggests that when analysing the design of currency areas we might benefit from the principal-agent approach, in which the EMU authorities act as a principal and the Member States are perceived as agents.